josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/1-Master/Unified-Article-Spec.md

 - Anthropomorphism: Avoid it.
 Refer to models as predictive systems.
 - Rhythm: Short to medium sentences; natural cadence; vary openings.

-## Structural Expectations
+## Structural Expectations (Narrative Arc)

-Write a natural article (do not expose labels) that implicitly follows:
+Write a natural article that moves through a **narrative arc**, not a rigid template.
+The arc flows from:

-1) Opening Reality Check (scene/tension grounded in real work)
-2) Definition and/or 2–3 Mental Models (brief, utility-first)
-3) 3–5 Workflow Blocks (each uses the template below)
-4) Caution: What Not to Outsource to AI (security, architecture, compliance, unreviewed code)
-5) Before/During/After Checklist (tri-stage, practical)
-6) Closing Activation (one concrete next step)
-7) Further Reading (3–6 credible links; optional)
+**Concrete problem → Conceptual reframing → Practical application → Closure**

+Include *most* of these elements, but **vary their order, proportion, and naming** based on content needs.
+Not every article requires all elements.
+Combine or omit sections when they would be filler.

+**Elements (use as building blocks, not as a fixed sequence):**
+- **Opening hook:** A concrete scene, example, or scenario grounded in real work (e.g., the spam filter arms race, Maya's failed prompt).
+Never open with an abstract claim.
+- **Conceptual grounding:** 1–3 mental models or definitions, woven into narrative or presented as a comparison table.
+These can appear in the opening or be integrated throughout.
+- **Practical workflows:** 2–5 workflow patterns with clear triggers, mechanisms, and verification.
+These can be structured blocks OR narrative case studies.
+- **Guardrails:** What not to outsource (security, architecture, compliance).
+Can be a standalone section OR integrated into workflows.
+- **Verification:** A checklist, summary, or next step.
+Can be tri-stage OR a simpler closing.
+- **Further Reading:** 3–6 credible links (optional).

+**Gold standard:** Day 03 ("From Logic to Prediction") demonstrates structure emerging from content rather than from a template.

+**Forbidden headers:** Do NOT use these as verbatim H2s: "The Reality Check," "Mental Models," "The Workflow," "Caution," "Tri-Stage Checklist," "Closing Activation."
+Instead, write descriptive headers specific to the topic (e.g., "Why RAG Fails at Scale" instead of "The Reality Check").

 Length guidance: 1,500–2,500 words; expand only when adding concrete utility.

 ## Rhetorical Patterns & Devices

-- Contrast: Bad vs. good prompting or old vs. new workflow.
+- **Contrast:** Bad vs. good prompting or old vs. new workflow. **Demonstrate** contrasts via tables, before/after examples, or scenarios rather than claiming them with "it's not X, it's Y" sentences.
-- Pattern Blocks: Use “When / Why / Pattern / Steps” for each workflow.
+- **Pattern Blocks:** Each workflow must contain a trigger (when), mechanism (prompt/code), and verification (steps), but these can be woven into a narrative, presented as a case study, or shown in a comparison table.
+Do NOT use fixed labels like "When/Why:" or "The Pattern:" as visible structure.
-- Prompt Snippets: Include narrowly scoped prompt patterns (role, objective, constraints, success criteria).
+- **Prompt Snippets:** Include narrowly scoped prompt patterns (role, objective, constraints, success criteria).
-- Minimal Anecdotes: Use sparingly to set stakes, not to pad.
+- **Minimal Anecdotes:** Use sparingly to set stakes, not to pad.
+Open with a concrete scene when possible.
-- Tables: Markdown, reflowable; use only when they improve scannability.
+- **Tables:** Markdown, reflowable; use to prove distinctions (e.g., Logic vs. Prediction table in Day 03) rather than claiming them in prose.

 ## Depth & Density Guidelines